contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/03_run-tests/04_jenkins-ci.md

 With the [Maven plugin](/technical-resources/dhc/guide/run-tests/test-reports-maven "Maven plugin"), we have taken a step towards industrialization.
-We can can go even further by integrating it within continuous integration with tools like *Jenkins*.
+We can go even further by integrating it within continuous integration with tools like *Jenkins*.
 This will allow us to automate builds and test executions.

 To bring DHC into Jenkins: